zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

-"Should be alone like a horn of rhino": "Alone", the solemn senser is alone in the name of the family... (medium) "should be", there are eight kinds of lines... (medium) "like rhino horn", like rhinoceros The angle is indeed separate... (medium slightly)."
-For it should be like a rhino horn alone.
+"Should be alone like a horn of rhino": "Alone", the solemn senser is alone in the name of the family... (medium) "should be", there are eight kinds of lines... (medium) "like rhinoceros horn", like rhinoceros The angle is indeed separate... (medium slightly)."
+For it should be like a rhinoceros horn alone.

 Because then, the eloquent person said,